Cosmic void exclusion models and their impact on the distance scale measurements from large scale structure

 where $P_\mathrm{t, nw}(k)$ is the non-wiggled tracer power spectrum, that can practically include the void exclusion effect.

 In this paper, we study different methods to model the additional factor introduced in the template power spectrum, whose names and abbreviations are summarised in Table~\ref{tab:model_abbreviations}.
 The first method is introduced by \citet{ImproveBAOvoids_BOSS} and it consists in approximating the factor with a parabola (parabolic model).
-The other two methods provide numerical models for the $P_{\mathrm{t},\mathrm{nw}}(k)$ term in three steps: \begin{enumerate} \item create a halo catalogue using gauSsIan moCK tempLate gEnerator (\textsc{SICKLE}\footnote{\url{https://github.com/Andrei-EPFL/SICKLE}}) or Cosmological GAussian Mock gEnerator (\textsc{CosmoGAME}\footnote{\url{https://github.com/cheng-zhao/CosmoGAME}}); \item apply \textsc{DIVE} on the constructed halo catalogues to get the DT voids; \item measure the power spectra of the resulting DT void catalogues. \end{enumerate} \textsc{SICKLE} and \textsc{CosmoGAME} are two C codes that: \begin{itemize} \item generate Gaussian random fields using $P_\mathrm{lin,nw}(k)$, using the fixed amplitude \citep{2016MNRAS.462L...1A} presented in \citet{10.1093/mnras/stz1233}, in order to decrease the sample variance of halo--halo and halo--void clustering; \item assign haloes directly on the Gaussian fields without gravitational evolution. \end{enumerate} Nonetheless, the two techniques to assign haloes are completely different.
+The other two methods provide numerical models for the $P_{\mathrm{t},\mathrm{nw}}(k)$ term in three steps: \begin{enumerate} \item create a halo catalogue using gauSsIan moCK tempLate gEnerator (\textsc{SICKLE}\footnote{\url{https://github.com/Andrei-EPFL/SICKLE}}) or Cosmological GAussian Mock gEnerator (\textsc{CosmoGAME}\footnote{\url{https://github.com/cheng-zhao/CosmoGAME}}); \item apply \textsc{DIVE} on the constructed halo catalogues to get the DT voids; \item measure the power spectra of the resulting DT void catalogues. \end{enumerate} \textsc{SICKLE} and \textsc{CosmoGAME} are two C codes that: \begin{enumerate} \item generate Gaussian random fields based on $P_\mathrm{lin,nw}(k)$, using the fixed amplitude \citep{2016MNRAS.462L...1A} presented in \citet{10.1093/mnras/stz1233}, in order to decrease the sample variance of halo--halo and halo--void clustering; \item assign haloes directly on the Gaussian fields without gravitational evolution. \end{enumerate} Nonetheless, the two techniques differ in their halo assignment schemes.

 By construction, our methods have the advantage of being generalisable for multiple definitions of voids as one needs to simply apply the required necessary void finder on the resulting \textsc{SICKLE} or \textsc{CosmoGAME} halo catalogue.
 However, the disadvantage is that they are computationally expensive compared to analytical models.
 Consequently, we may consider in future studies analytical models based on the pioneering work to model the void exclusion \citep{2014PhRvL.112d1304H} by \citet{2014PhRvD..90j3521C}.